Diet Bites Best Daily Diet Journal for Life

-How did you do on your diet on Thanksgiving Day?
-If you were a Diet Angel - please click here AND if you were Diet Naughty please click here for some great tips and words of weight loss encouragement.
+If you were a Diet Angel - please view here AND if you were Diet Naughty please view here for some great tips and words of weight loss encouragement.

-As to our holiday, we spent the day at my dear old mother's house with my brother's family.
-My biggest challenge of the day was preparing the turkey, the stuffing, the gravy, the sweet potatoes and a few desserts to take to the festivities.
 Because we live about fifty miles away, keeping everything piping hot was managed by layers and layers of thick foil and the fact that traffic was particularly light along the way.

 Over the years I've experimented with a plethora of personal recipes and concoctions - enough to fill a mini-grand canyon.